cathalgking/cking-portfolio/index.md

 My early training during my bachelor's degree gave me a solid foundation in mathematics, physics, molecular biology and pedagogy.
 Valuable experience was gained in the secondary education sector and subsequently at a service based biotech company where I moved toward the data science field.
 In August 2018, I graduated with a MSc in Computational Genomics.
 The degree centred on the Python and R programming languages and included computational techniques to analyse and visualise large cohorts of datasets; not only in the bioinformatics domain but in any sub division of 'big data'.

 My main interests in data science include machine learning, cloud computing and data visualisation.
-Feel free to contact me at cathalgking@gmail.com to find out more.
-Thanks:) <span style="color:blue">some *blue* text</span>
+Feel free to contact me at <span style="color:blue">cathalgking@gmail.com</span> to find out more.
+Thanks:)

 <!-- <iframe height="4000" src="https://github.com/cathalgking/cking-portfolio/blob/master/3D%20PCA%20Plotly.html" width="90%"></iframe> -->